-William P. Conner, Board Member and Past President and Chairman
+William P. Conner, Board Member and Past President and Chairman merge acre which under

 The Belvedere area of Glenwood was developed out of a large gully, bringing in 4 1⁄2 acres of additional burial space.

 The Glenwood Cemetery

 Historic Preservation Foundation

 was formed and Glenwood

 merged with adjacent 22

 acre Washington Cemetery,

 which included 7 1⁄2 acres of

 undeveloped land.